brennanhfredericks/network-monitor-client/README.md

     - could use inheritance for services and protocols
     - could wrap protocol registering with decorater, cleaner.
     - investigate checksum calculation alogorithm and implement to verify checksum values
-    - The sniffer can prevent this by configuring a firewall to block ICMP traffic
+    - The sniffer can prevent this by configuring a firewall to block ICMP traffic responses
+    - currently using empty protocol objects as key index, which is larger than int, i.e. bytes usage